- Home

 - Increase effective and efficient food and organics waste prevention and reuse options.

-- reduce construction and demolition waste and promote reuse of materials.
+- Reduce construction and demolition waste and promote reuse of materials.

-- Zero waste and recycling market development is an integral component of local economic development.
+- Zero-waste and recycling market development is an integral component of local economic development.

 Preventing waste, or source reduction, is the first step towards a waste-conscious lifestyle.
 Recycling and composting manage waste after it is generated, but waste prevention reduces the amount of materials generated in the first place.
 Waste prevention means taking advantage of reuse, donation and other reduction opportunities to get the most environmental and economic benefits possible.
 The first step to achieving zero waste is to look at your current consumption habits and reduce them as much as possible.
 By purchasing only what you need, you are able to eliminate unnecessary waste from being generated.
 Click here for food waste prevention tips!